Connolly: They did.

 Tropes used in this film:

-- All for Nothing: Captain Connolly want to shake down the neighborhood to find the cops' killer.
+- All for Nothing: Captain Connolly wants to shake down the neighborhood to find the cops' killer.
 Since it was just a random prostitute who did it for no apparent reason than being on drugs, none of the efforts mean a thing and just end up causing more problems.
 In the end, some random drug dealers kill the prostitute and dump her body in an abandoned lot, nobody the wiser that she's the killer.

-- Big Rotten Apple: Very much Truth in Television for the era.
+- The Big Rotten Apple: Very much Truth in Television for the era.
 New York City was a hellhole from the mid/late 1960's to the mid-1990s.

 - Cop Killer: Charlotte (played by the awesome Pam Grier) is a drug-addicted prostitute who murders police officers for no good reason.

 - Crapsack World: Sadly very much Truth in Television at the time.
-The Bronx was an economically disenfranchised part of New York City, which saw frequent arson, a high murder rate and gang warfare.
+The Bronx was an economically disenfranchised part (borough) of New York City, which saw frequent arson, a high murder rate and gang warfare.
 Googling photos of what it looked like during the 1970s and 1980s will draw comparisons with London during the Blitz.